Leading Intercom’s AI Transformation

 And finally, fun and celebration matter too.
 You have to actually enjoy the journey—enjoy who you work with and celebrate even the small wins.
 For example, when we launched Fin as a self-serve product, our first customer signed up for just $49 a month.
 It might seem small, but we celebrated it.
 Because one day, that same flow might bring in a million-dollar customer.
 And it all starts with that first small spark.

-What amount of time you spend applying pressure energy vs positive energy?
+What amount of time do you spend applying pressure energy vs positive energy?

 It really depends on the situation.
 It’s not something I’d quantify as a fixed percentage.
 When something’s broken, you can’t just cheerlead your way through it.
 You have to be direct: "Hey, we’re in a tough spot, and we need to fix this fast."
 If a new competitor emerges and poses a threat, that’s not a moment for positivity—it’s a moment for urgency and focus.